 The campsite is administered by the National Park Service and a permit is required.

-Permits can be obtained by contacting the National Park Service Upper Delaware River Scenic and Recreational River at 570-685-4871, and entering extension 6608 or 6610 (there is no voice prompt to enter extension number).
-A permit can also be requested by fax at 570-685-4874.
+Permits can be obtained by contacting the National Park Service, Upper Delaware Scenic and Recreational River, at 570-685-4871; and entering extension 6608 (there is no voice prompt to enter extension number).

 Callers can dial option “2” at any time during the message to speak with a park ranger for a permit.

 Backpacking or motorized, roadside camping groups of more than 10 people must obtain a Letter of Authorization from the state forest.